Newcastle - West Ham: How to watch, stream, start time, odds, prediction

 Team news

-Paul Dummett, Elliot Anderson, and Martin Dubravka are out, while Karl Darlow’s return from a tough bout with COVID-19 means Freddie Woodman will start in goal for Newcastle.
+Paul Dummett, Elliot Anderson, and Martin Dubravka are out, while Karl Darlow’s return from a tough bout with COVID-19 means Freddie Woodman starts in goal for Newcastle.
 New signing Joe Willock did not arrive in time to be registered for the weekend.

 Bruce will have Allan Saint-Maximin and Callum Wilson in the fold, and both have caused fits for West Ham over the years.
 “Saint Max” has never lost to the Irons while Wilson has eight goals in 10 matches against the Londoners.